Why Invest in Art?

 - Hand painted a handbag for Pop artist Cardi B

 INSTANT ASSET WRITE-OFF

-Are you running a business from home?
-Now is the perfect opportunity to buy art for your office and take advantage of the government’s new immediate tax write-off rules.
-Talk to your accountant to see if that works for your situation.
-Browse the art online, and take advantage of this opportunity
+Running a business from home?
+Buy art for your home office and take advantage of the government’s immediate tax write-off rules*.

 IS ART INCLUDED?